therealtomato/AEGIS-OVERDRIVE/README.md

 # //CONTRIBUTIONS

 Any contributions are welcome!
-If you contributed, DM Donavan's Discord profile if you want the Contributor role.
+If you contributed, DM Dona's Discord profile if you want the Contributor role.

 //CONTACT

-- Donav4n!
+- Dona!

-Discord: Donav4n! (donavanlol) [DM's only for friends]
+Discord: Dona! (donaa_lol) [DM's only for friends]

 Email: theslyxedguy@gmail.com

-YouTube: Donav4n! (@donavanlol)
+YouTube: Dona! (@donaa_lol)

 - RandomAndrew